ranzwertig/node-trader/Readme.md

       Options:

         -h, --help                       output usage information
         -V, --version                    output the version number
-        -p, --progress           show a progress bar if possible (do not use progress if you want to pipe the output) -i, --input <importer>   importer to use to fetch equities [dax] -o, --output <format>    choose output format [table] -r, --rating <type>      choose rating system [none]
+        -p, --progress                   show a progress bar if possible (do not use progress if you want to pipe the output) -i, --input <importer>           importer to use to fetch equities [dax] -o, --output <format>            choose output format [table] -r, --rating <type>              choose rating system [none] -c, --cache <action>             cache action, options: all, clear -f, --cachefolder <cachefolder>  cache data to folder [/tmp/trader] -t, --cachetime <seconds>        cache time in seconds [86400]

 ### Importers